mindkin/hourfleet/docs/integrations.md

 * Live Chat Widgets from [Freshdesk](#LiveChat-from-Freshdesk.com) or from [Intercom](LiveChat-from-Intercom.com)
 * [Google Analytics](#Analytics-from-Google.com)

-In all cases, configuring this integration requires you to:
+In each case of each Integration, you will required to:
-1. Sign in to your account with the integraton provider
+1. Sign in to the integraton provider
-1. Create the relevant API keys
+1. Create the relevant keys that allow you use their service
-1. Send those API keys to Hourfleet Support on your private Slack channel, or by email to `support@hourfleet.com` and then delete any reference to these keys from your computer.
-Remember to check your email's 'Sent Items' too.
+1. Send those keys to Hourfleet Support on your private Slack channel, or by email to `support@hourfleet.com` and then delete any reference to these keys from your computer.
+Remember to check your email's 'Sent Items' if you emailed them.

 ## Payments from Stripe.com

+This integration is mandatory.
 You will need a Stripe account to properly operate an Hourfleet Car Share.

 If you don't alread have a Stripe account you'll need to [register](https://dashboard.stripe.com/register) one.
 If you need to register we recommend you take some time [to learn about Stripe](https://stripe.com/customers).